Pagure/pagure/doc/usage/pull_requests.rst

 Working with Pull Requests
 --------------------------
 It's quite common to work with a pull request locally, either to build on top of it or to test it.
-You can do this by editing your git configuration as follow.
+You can do this by editing your git configuration as follows.
 Locate your remote in the ``.git/config`` file, for example::

     [remote "origin"]